Whisper-CD: Accurate Long-Form Speech Recognition using Multi-Negative Contrastive Decoding: Whisper-CD

 \subsection{Motivation}

-Whisper processes long-form audio by splitting the input into 30-second segments and processing each segment.
-The previous segment's transcription can be optionally given as context for consistent transcription (see Figure~\ref{fig:overview}).
-Surprisingly, we observe that Whisper ASR performance degrades as the previous context is \textit{given}.
-This unintuitive behavior is widely recognized, as the official documentation \footnote{\url{https://github.com/openai/whisper/blob/7858aa/whisper/transcribe.py\#L278}} recommends turning off the context passing option when performance is unsatisfactory.
+Whisper processes long-form audio by splitting the input into 30-second segments and decoding each.
+The previous segment's transcription can optionally be provided as context for consistency across segments (see Figure~\ref{fig:overview}).
+Counterintuitively, Whisper's performance often degrades when the previous context is given.
+This behavior is well known in practice, as the official documentation \footnote{\url{https://github.com/openai/whisper/blob/7858aa/whisper/transcribe.py\#L278}} recommends disabling context passing when performance is unsatisfactory.

-We find that conditioning on previous text \textit{increases WER} by over 190\,pp on CORAAL~\cite{quartey2020coraal_vld} and over 500\,pp on Earnings22~\cite{del2022earnings22} on Whisper Large-v3.
+We further quantify this effect: On Whisper Large-v3, conditioning on previous context \textit{increases} WER by over 190\,pp on CORAAL~\cite{quartey2020coraal_vld} and over 500\,pp on Earnings22~\cite{del2022earnings22}.
 This degradation is mainly driven by error accumulation.
-Once an erroneous transcription is passed as context, it biases the current segment's decoding, and hallucinated text or repetition loops propagate to subsequent segments, compounding errors over the entire recording.
-Such hallucinations are difficult to recover, even with beam search, and are more prominent in larger variants (i.e., models with a large decoder module).
-Rather than disabling context passing, which sacrifices the model's inherent ability to utilize useful long-range cues, we seek to preserve contextual decoding while suppressing errors.
-This motivates a logit-level decoding strategy based on contrastive decoding, which down-weights tokens that remain likely under deliberately degraded ``negative'' audio conditions.
+Once an erroneous transcription (e.g., hallucinated text and repetition loops) is passed as context, it may bias the current segment's decoding and propagate errors to subsequent segments.
+Such hallucinations are difficult to recover from, even with beam search, and are more prominent in larger decoders.
+Rather than disabling context passing, which sacrifices the model's inherent ability to utilize long-range cues, we seek to preserve \textit{context-aware decoding} while suppressing errors.
+This motivates a logit-level decoding strategy based on contrastive decoding, which down-weights tokens that remain highly probable under deliberately degraded audio conditions.